eugeneyan/obsidian-copilot/README.md

     - [Semantic search](https://github.com/eugeneyan/obsidian-copilot/blob/main/src/prep/build_semantic_index.py#L119) (semantic retrieval)
 - The retrieved context is then used to generate paragraphs for the section
 - It is also displayed in a new tab for info

+## Contributing

+To install the pre-commit hooks, run `pip install pre-commit && pre-commit install` in the root of the repository.

 ## TODOs